 - The amount of human cells that we have is equal to the number of microbes in our microbiome (About a 1:1 ratio).

 - The bacteria that make up our microbiome are about 1,000 times smaller than our human cells.

 - The microbiome has significantly more genes than our human genome—about 500 times more!

-The gut microbiome is essential to our health.
-It performs many important functions that our human cells are unable to.
+The gut microbiome is essential to our health and performs many important functions that our human cells are unable to.
 If we tried to discuss all the beneficial functions of the gut microbiome, we would be here for a very long time...

-So, let’s talk about some of the important ones:
+So, let’s talk about some of the really important ones: